joseramosp/Computer_Science_2/Project 5A/src/README.txt

 * Citations: None.

 NOTE: Please make sure that the QuestionAndAnswersOfTheTree.txt is inside of the src folder to make it available for the program.
+Path: "scr/QuestionAndAnswersOfTheTree.txt"